 Who is Hiral Tipirneni?
 What to know about the Arizona congressional candidate

-Dr. Hiral Tipirneni has never run for public office before, but she believes her skills as a cancer research advocate and physician are just what she needs to take on Washington, D.C.
+Dr. Hiral Tipirneni had never run for public office before, but she believed her skills as a cancer research advocate and physician are just what she needs to take on Washington, D.C.

-Tipirneni, a Democrat, is running against former state Sen. Debbie Lesko, a Republican, for an open seat in Arizona’s 8th congressional district.
+Tipirneni, a Democrat, was narrowly defeated by former state Sen. Debbie Lesko, a Republican, for an open seat in Arizona’s 8th congressional district.
 The position has been vacant since December when GOP Rep. Trent Franks resigned amid a sexual misconduct scandal.

+Tipirneni, who hasn't yet conceded the race, said she plans to run for the seat again in November.
+She said she wasn't shocked that she came in so close to Lesko, despite the big GOP advantage in the district, because people want a change.

+"We weren't surprised, we're not surprised," she told The Associated Press.
+"And we're still waiting to see the rest of the votes."

 Tipirneni is a former emergency room physician